Last updated on July 30, 2026

 Flare of Duplication | Illustration by Olivier Bernard

 Free spells do just that.
-We think we know what’s going to happen based on the board state, but the little tells we look for, the two open blue mana, the one red or black, those are gone and we have to anticipate based on the moment, the matchup, the decklists.
-I get that there’s plenty of Magic players who are ready for all free spells to go away forever, but I would disagree.
+We think we know what’s happening based on the board state, but the little tells we look for, the two open blue mana, the one red or black, those are gone and we have to anticipate based on the moment, the matchup, the decklists.
+I get that plenty of Magic players are ready for all free spells to vanish forever, but I disagree.
 I just want them to be designed well, and the Flares in Modern Horizons 3 are very well designed.
 Let’s take a look.

 What Are Flare Cards in MTG?